Will-Wright/lasso-quadratic-solver/README.md

 * Implementation of `LassoQuadraticSolver` method in MATLAB

-* Numerical results demonstrating that `LassoQuadraticSolver` is faster than the MATLAB built-in software [lasso](https://www.mathworks.com/help/stats/lasso.html) and [quadprog](https://www.mathworks.com/help/optim/ug/quadprog.html)
+* Numerical results demonstrating that `LassoQuadraticSolver` is **faster** and **more accurate** than the MATLAB built-in software [lasso](https://www.mathworks.com/help/stats/lasso.html) and [quadprog](https://www.mathworks.com/help/optim/ug/quadprog.html) for a range of randomly generated problems.

 ## Demo Tutorial

-DIMENSION
+The following results may be reproduced by running the function `RunDemo`.
+Note that the LASSO and quadratic programming experiments are entirely separate.
+The results below are back-to-back for comparison purposes.

+First, we see that `LassoQuadraticSolver` runtime increases approximately linearly with dimension `n`, while the MATLAB functions `quadprog` and `lasso` runtime increases exponentially.
+This difference is a result of `quadprog` and `lasso` relying on interior-point methods, thus requiring matrix factorization which scales at `O(n^3)`

 <p align="center">
 <img src="LQS_results_plot-dimension.png">
 </p>

-SPARSITY
+Next, we see that `LassoQuadraticSolver` runtime is consistently less than `quadprog` and `lasso`

 <p align="center">
 <img src="LQS_results_plot-sparsity.png">